marecl/HPDL1414/README.md

 ```
 ### Examples
 SegmentTest - Test one/more segments.
 Every segment will be counted.
-OverflowTest - [Partially broken] Change default behaviour when characters don't fit in the display.
+OverflowTest - Change the default behaviour when characters don't fit in the display.
 Choose between truncating or auto-returning to the most left side.

 ### Limitations
 These displays display limited set of characters (ASCII 32-95) but work with small letters too (now).